Henryk Sadura/Tetra Images/Getty images

 - Inverter: A solar panel inverter converts direct current (DC) power from your system into alternating current (AC) power to run your home’s appliances and outlets.

-- Solar battery: This is an optional, but wise investment, as the solar battery stores excess energy for later use or for selling back to the electricity grid.
+- Solar battery: This is an optional but wise investment, as the solar battery stores excess energy for later use or for selling back to the electricity grid.

 Are you interested in solar?